LilyYuanXia/Statistical-Methods-for-High-Dimensional-Biology/seminar/seminar 3/semi3.md

 ```

 Then we will use dplyr verbs to first group all samples by disease
-status, filter out *all non-X-chromosome genes*, and then calcualte the
+status, filter out *all X-chromosome genes*, and then calcualte the mean
-mean using summarize().
+using summarize().

 ``` r
 full_data %>%